 - Students are connected to HR professionals currently working in the field through experienced part-time faculty, shared events with the Buffalo Niagara Human Resource Association (BNHRA), and mentoring relationships.

-- Available minors in over 50 areas including sustainability, entrepreneurship and many more.
+- Available minors in over 50 areas including sustainability, entrepreneurship, modern languages, public relations and many more.

 - An emphasis on the development of students’ interpersonal and written communication skills.

 - Specialization-related internship experiences supplement classroom knowledge, build professional interpersonal skills, develop liaisons with the business community, and provide concrete, resume building work experience.